Saturday, December 28, 2024

 I am looking forward to September, welcoming Fall, and discovering some happy things.

 *I still haven't bought the new fridge, but there is zero rush for that, so I can wait until I find exactly what I want.
-However, I am getting a new tablet as a thank you gift from my employer!
-I can use it for watching movies, learning some weight exercises, and blogging.

 *I am continuing my walking while easing up a little on logging the food and weight.
 My plan was to change up my habits and I am moving right along on that.